MarcoHengstenberg/learning-less/README.md

 ## Before We Dive In

 First of all this is a course for the more experienced CSS people out there, who want to give preprocessors like LESS or SASS a try.
-It is not made for beginners.
-I'm letting you judge whether you are a beginner or amateur or a pro.
+It is not made for beginners (may be it is) and I'm letting you judge whether you are a beginner or an amateur or a pro.

 If you are on a Windows machine this guide will become helpful *after* the setup section.
 Unfortunately, I have not yet tried to work with LESS on a Windows Computer.
 There are [guides](https://www.youtube.com/watch?v=te5i_CIC9Po) around the web though and I hope they might help you getting up and running with LESS.
 Sorry for the inconvenience but talking about stuff I am not 100% sure of how it works out for you is something I do not want to do.
 I want to solve problems, not create some.

 ## I Don't Need No Stinkin' Preprocessors

 You have mastered CSS!
 You are one of those people on the web, that can bend the way HTML is displayed.
 For you *"[There is no spoon!](https://www.youtube.com/watch?v=dzm8kTIj_0M)"*.
 That's great.
-I have been there myself – and then someone told me:"Hey, you could be even better and faster by using a preprocessor like LESS or SASS."
+I have been there myself – and then [someone](https://github.com/ephread) told me:"Hey, you could be even better and faster by using a preprocessor like LESS or SASS."
 Initially, I frowned.

 Why would I want to put a level of abstraction on the way I write code?
 Wait what – programming in my CSS?
 Variables?
 Are you insane?
 I have to use the Command Line (which is dangerous, I know that from hearing people whispering about HD crashes and stuff), Ruby and Javascript is somehow involved as well?